 As students advance in the school they are given the opportunity to opt to follow certain subjects while all follow a core academic curriculum.
 However, we firmly believe that for students at Crispin it is important that they have the ability to choose from a comprehensive range of subjects that are the most apt for them.
 So students can study two languages, two or more Humanities subjects or two Arts options to name but three possible combinations.

-As students move into Key Stage 4 they are given the opportunity to opt to follow certain subjects while all following a core academic curriculum.
-Students can opt to follow a range of subjects that will lead to the English Baccalaureate.
+The majority of students opt to follow a range of subjects that will lead to the English Baccalaureate.
 All students study English, English Literature, Mathematics, Science (at least two GCSEs), Physical Education, and Society, Relationships and Values.
-Students then choose four options which can include Geography, History, French, Spanish, German, Religious Studies, Art, Drama, Food and Nutrition, Graphics, Health and Social Care, Business Studies, ICT and Computing, Media Studies, Music, Photography, Sport and Timber Technology.
+Students then choose four options which can include Geography, History, French, Spanish, Art, Drama, Food and Nutrition, Graphics, Health and Social Care, Business Studies, Design and Technology, ICT and Computing, Media Studies, Music, Photography, Religious Studies and Sport.
 Students may also be invited to join a programme of Core Support in Year 10 to support their learning in English, Mathematics, and Life Skills.